capsulescodes/laravel-population/README.md

 <br>

+> **WARNING**
-<font color="orange">:warning: This package serves as a proof of concept and is currently under active development.
-We recommend exercising caution when using it.</font>
+This package serves as a proof of concept and is currently under active development.
+We recommend exercising caution when using it.

 <br>